 Click on "Add a user input" below the system prompt.

-Input Name: Give it a descriptive name, like class recording
+Input Name: Give a descriptive name, like class recording

 .